 Our newest National Park, the South Downs was confirmed by Hilary Benn, Secretary of State for Environment, Food and Rural Affairs on 12 November 2009.
 For more information see the Secretary of State's confirmed South Downs National Park boundary.

-Natural England has also recently undertaken a consultation on its proposed extensions to the Lake District and Yorkshire Dales National Parks.
+Natural England signed variation Orders amending the boundaries of the Lake District and Yorkshire Dales National Parks in 2012.
+A decision by the Secretary of State on whether or not to confirm the Orders is currently awaited.
 For the latest information see Lakes to Dales Landscape Designation Project.

 Click on map to enlarge the detail